emc-openstack/snmp-agent/README.md

 * Support SNMP v2c and v3 protocol
 * Platform independent, that is, support both Windows and Linux
 * Capability to deploy and install without internet access.
+* Encrypt/Decrypt the configure file of the agent